Understanding the Degree Evaluation

 - If there are any unresolved Incomplete grades on your degree evaluation, you are required to resolve these grades before your degree is considered completed.
 This will be required regardless of the In Progress degree evaluation status.
 Please make sure you are always opening all sections of your degree evaluation and reading through the requirements in its entirety.

-- When I run my degree evaluation, the legend under the charts and graphs identifies that blue means "In Progress" but my charts and graphs are not showing the courses I'm enrolled in.
+- When I run my degree evaluation, the legend under the charts and graphs identifies blue "IP/FP" but my charts and graphs are not showing the courses I'm enrolled in.

 - Run an "In-Progress" audit to see how your current enrollment is being used to satisfy your degree.
 For more information on In-Progress audits, review the information under In-Progress Degree Audit.